tpope/vim-fugitive/README.markdown

 execution, or retroactively make `:Git push` asynchronous by pressing `CTRL-D`.

+> Why am I getting `core.worktree is required when using an external Git dir`?

+Git generally sets `core.worktree` for you automatically when necessary, but if you're doing something weird, or using a third-party tool that does something weird, you may need to set it manually:

+    git config core.worktree "$PWD"

+This may be necessary even when simple `git` commands seem to work fine without it.

 > So I have a symlink and...

 Stop.
 Just stop.
 If Git won't deal with your symlink, then Fugitive won't